 Use the Contact Duplicate Finder to merge potential duplicate contacts.
 Learn how to use the Contact Duplicate Finder here.

 - Use householding correctly.

 Take time to understand how householding is set up with your organization.
 Those settings will impact how printed tax summaries are sent to individuals.
+Only the primary (head of household) record will have a tax summary created showing all donations for the household.
+This must be done when using the standard Mail Merge process to generate a year-end tax summary.
 Learn more about householding here.

 - Get the right mailing supplies.

 Order supplies, envelopes, paper, and labels.
 Kindful uses #9 size envelopes for tax summaries. -- include letter insert w/ Call To Action since they're already paying for postage.

 - Take advantage of this opportunity to engage with your donors!

 Include a thank you letter, tell a success story, and make another appeal for the upcoming year!